Ensembl/ensembl-web-metadata-api/README.md

 # Ensembl Web Metadata API

-Metadata API for new-website (2020.ensembl.org)
+Metadata API for the new website (beta.ensembl.org)